A DIY Hand Spa in 5 Easy Steps

 Frequent handwashing, daily exposure to chemicals from soaps or hand sanitizers, harsh weather, physical activity, and life can leave your busy hands dry and coarse.
 No shade of nail polish can hide the beating your hands go through if you neglect to give them some TLC.
 A relaxing hand spa treatment might do the trick.

+What is a hand spa?
 Apart from moisturizing dry, scaly hands, the benefits of hand spa treatment range from muscle relaxation to reduced pain associated with arthritis.
 Grooming your nails prevents fungal infections that can develop with excess moisture.
 Exfoliating the skin on your hands also increases blood flow, which improves circulation.
 But the best benefit might be the boost it gives your mental health.